Skip menu to read main page content

 Applicant Workshop

 What does “capacity-building” mean for my organization?
 How will applications be ranked and scored?
-Here is the virtual applicant workshop held on Wednesday October 18th led by Vice President of External Affairs David Belew.
+Learn more and have your questions answered through the virtual applicant workshop webinar below.
+Workshop originally aired on Tuesday, October 15, 2024.
+Led by Karen Gasior, Grants Officer, and David Belew, Vice President of External Affairs.